mananapr/cfiles/README.md

 - `fzf` for searching
 - `w3mimgdisplay` for image previews
 - `xdg-open` for opening programs
+- `vim` for renaming, bulk renaming and editing clipboard

 ## Compiling and Installation
 To compile, run